jordan4ibanez/Vmacs/README.md

 TODO:

+CTRL+BACKSPACE deletes the line, not the rest of the buffer

+Autosave

+See if there is a way to remember where the buffer was scrolled when reopening files

-**STOP ESCAPE FROM TRYING TO CLOSE THE BUFFER IT'S SO IRRITATING.**
+~~**STOP ESCAPE FROM TRYING TO CLOSE THE BUFFER IT'S SO IRRITATING.**~~ (fixed!)

 ~~ctrl+/ to comment out region with ``'comment-region``~~ (WOOO)